 How different are DTC brands to “legacy brands” in terms of how they approach their marketing?
 Are DTC’s advertising techniques being adopted by more traditional brands?

 I think the traditional CPG companies are probably aware of DTC tactics and we do speak with them, but I think there is fear there for some of them.
 Often these companies are very embedded into the traditional agency world, and I’m not sure they’re going to change that first.
 But I do think many of these DTC brands doing TV advertising today will define how the more traditional brands do it in the future.

 And not surprisingly we’re seeing many of the traditional CPG brands purchasing DTC brands, so that’s a clear signal of how they feel about DTC.

 As OTT/CTV grows, how do you think the role of agencies in TV buying will change?

-I think traditional agencies will have to become more focussed on data and analytics in order to keep playing a meaningful role.
+I think traditional agencies will have to become more focused on data and analytics in order to keep playing a meaningful role.
 I’m not sure how they’ll do that, but I think they will have to.